-Students receive close supervision from postgraduate demonstrator or members of staff in the laboratory when performing experiments to enable them to develop safe working practices and good techniques.
+Students receive close supervision from a demonstrator or member of staff in the laboratory when performing experiments to enable them to develop safe working practices and good techniques.
 Formative feedback is used to enable progressive development of these skills (B1).
 At stages 1 and 2 detailed experimental procedures are presented in laboratory manuals.
-At stage 3 the students learn aspects of planning and designing experiments for themselves (B2), they work with a greater level of independence and perform more technically demanding procedures.
-By stage 4 they are able to work independently in a research laboratory and demonstrate competence in advanced laboratory techniques.
+At stage 3 the students learn to plan and design the experiments as part of the practical chemistry modules, they work with a greater level of independence and perform more technically demanding procedures.
+By stage 4 they are able to work in a research laboratory and demonstrate competence in advanced laboratory techniques.

 The skill B1 is assessed by laboratory write-ups.
-At stage 3 the student's practical competence is tested by open-ended experiments (B1).
-B2 and B3 are assessed as part of the stage 4 projects.
+At stage 3 the student's practical competence is assessed in the advanced practical chemistry modules (B1).
+B2 and B3 are assessed as part of the stage 4 project.

 Intellectual skills are developed by means of the teaching and learning programme outlined above.
 Students apply the concepts learnt in lectures to problems in laboratory work, seminars and tutorials.
-C2 and C3 are progressively developed and enable the students to solve challenging problems (Stage 1 in Data Handling, Stage 2 in Group Assignment and Stage 3 Problem Solving modules) which cross the boundaries of the chemistry modules studied earlier.
+C2 and C3 are progressively developed and enable the students to solve challenging problems (Stage 1 in Data Handling, Stage 2 in Group Assignment) which cross the boundaries of the chemistry modules studied earlier.
 Tutorials facilitate individual and group participation in answering problems.
-Students develop skills C1 and C4 during their stage 3 advanced practical chemistry course and stage 4 project work, learn how to work in a team and apply advanced techniques to solving research problems.
+Students develop skills C1 and C4 during their stage 4 project work.

-Problem solving based examinations and oral responses to either problems or tasks (tutorials) are used to test skills C1 - C3.
+Problem solving components of examinations and oral responses to either problems or tasks (tutorials) are used to test skills C1 - C3.
 Laboratory reports assess C3.
-Write up of independent components of stage 3 advanced practical chemistry course and the stage 4 projects allows students to demonstrate, and be assessed in cognitive skills C1 - C4
+Write up of independent stage 4 projects allows students to demonstrate, and be assessed in cognitive skills C1 -C4

 The laboratory courses require the students to produce regular written work which is submitted to deadlines (D1, D3).
 Marked work is discussed with the students to develop their understanding as well as their powers of expression.
 A key skills module, 'Group Assignment' specifically addresses learning from, and working as part of, a group (D2).
 This module also includes information retrieval from a variety of sources and its evaluation, communication and presentation skills, assignments and reports (D1, D3, D5).
 Peer assessment is introduced in a practical course (stage 2 Organic) and the Group Assignment (D4).
-Students further develop skills D1, D3 - D5 and practise skills D6 and D7 during the stage 3 advanced practical chemistry course and stage 4 projects.
-Solving challenging unseen problems at stage 3 and research project at stage 4 develops skill D7.
+Students further develop skills D1, D3 - D5 and practise skills D6 and D7 during the stage 3 advanced practical chemistry modules and Stage 4 project.
+Solving challenging unseen problems at Stage 3 and the research project at Stage 4 develops skill D7.